 The training and career development of our employees is a deeply ingrained part of MHCFI's core values.
-We conduct career planning and training sessions for employees daily.
+We conduct career planning and training sessions for employees on a daily basis.
 We are committed to developing our employees and building their capacity, not only assisting them to reach their full potential, but also equipping them with the skills and knowledge that they need to advance up the management ladder.